Lemniscate-2525/30_Days_of_ML/Day06_Breast_Cancer_Classification_SVM/README.md

 ![Confusion Matrix](cf2.png)

-The confusion matrix shows the number of:
+The confusion matrix shows the number of :

 - TP
 - TN